top of page

 Behind the Music

-He had a passel of song demos – meaty, melodic rock tunes with heartfelt lyrics and a dusting of jazz on top
+In the spring of 2019, Jersey City-based singer/songwriter/guitarist Michael Hilliard was gettin’ the itch.
+He had a passel of song demos – meaty, melodic rock tunes with heartfelt lyrics and a dusting of jazz on top that he was confident the area club crowds would enjoy.
+Sitting on a stool by himself held no appeal for Hilliard.
+He needed a BAND.

 So, like hundreds of neighborhood musicians before and since, Hilliard put up a “musicians wanted” post on Craigslist.
 And in Bayonne, one town over from Jersey City, bassist Robert Payes – himself itching to play out again after far too many years – shot Hilliard a response.
 After some back-and-forth correspondence, Hilliard shared his demos with Payes to learn, and set up an audition.